 To do so, some of the key responsibilities a UI developer might have include:

 As we can observe, the role of a UI developer can be extremely versatile and exciting.
-Each step requires an eye for detail and creativity aligned with functionality, users' behaviors, and business goals.
+Each step requires an eye for detail and creativity aligned with functionality, users' behaviours, and business goals.
 Keep reading to find out how to become one.

 We already know a UI developer is a mix of design and development; thus, there is more than one path to become one.
 When working in the User Interface of a product, good knowledge and comprehension of design principles, branding, and user research are essential components.
 Therefore, a degree in graphic design is often a great way to start a UI career since it will provide the foundations for digital product creation.